analogdevicesinc/adi_3dtof_safety_bubble_detector/README.md

     ```

     >:memo:*Note:*
     >If you are using WSL as the Host machine, then setting Host as ROS Master does not work.
 In this case, you must unset the ROS master on device.
+    >Please note that only *one device* can be connected to WSL. to use *multiple devices*, use Linux machine as host.
     >Run the following command to unset the ROS Master and use the EVAL-ADTF3175D-NXZ as the ROS master.
     >On the WSL Host, open an Ubuntu 20.04 Terminal and run the following command
     >```bash
     >$ export ROS_MASTER_URI=http://10.42.0.1:11311
     >$ export ROS_IP=10.42.0.100
+    >$ export ROS_HOSTNAME="Your Device name"
     >```
     >On Device,
     >```bash